Far-right politics in Serbia: Contemporary period

-A far-right group belonging to the white nationalist Identitarian movement had organised protests in 2017.
-Although a year later, the Identitarian branch in Serbia was dissolved for unknown reasons; the branch was also linked with the promotion of discrimination.
+A far-right group belonging to the white nationalist Identitarian movement organised protests in 2017, although a year later the Serbian branch was dissolved for unknown reasons.
+The branch was also linked with the promotion of discrimination.
 Kisić noted that Islamic extremism had seen a significant decline, while the far-right had been on the rise in the late 2010s.
 The Belgrade Centre for Security Policy (BCSP) noted that the far-right had begun showing anti-immigrant views, which did not exist before.
 This initially began during the 2015 migrant crisis, although political parties such as Dveri and Enough is Enough (DJB) began advocating anti-immigrant views in 2018.
 The two parties explicitly promoted the Eurabia conspiracy theory and claimed that Serbian citizens would become a minority in their own country.
 Organisations, such as Leviathan and the People's Patrol, orchestrated attacks against migrants.
-Its members had also begun "patrolling the streets" to intercept, threaten, warn, arrest, or expel migrants from public transport.
-Both groups also video-recorded their actions and shared them across social media, while they also targeted citizens who had rented apartments to migrants.
+Its members had also begun "patrolling the streets" to intercept, threaten, warn, arrest migrants, as well as expel them from public transport.
+Both groups also video-recorded their actions and shared them across social media, while also targeting citizens who had rented apartments to migrants.
 Opinion polls also showed that the public shared similar anti-immigrant views with far-right organisations.
 According to a BCSP survey from 2020, the public viewed migrants as the greatest external threat to Serbia's security and as one of the three main threats to internal security, while three-quarters of respondents were concerned about free movement of migrants in towns and villages.
-In comparison with the research from 2017, in which the migrants were listed lower, the far-right had an impact on increasing anti-immigrant views among the public.
+In comparison with the research from 2017, in which migrants were listed lower, the far-right had an impact on increasing anti-immigrant views among the public.
 In the same research, voters were also interested in knowing the positions of political parties regarding migrants.